 Online and on track

-From the moment the lockdown was announced, we have been delivering our teaching and training services by any alternative means available.
+In the event of a future lockdown, apprentices and work-based learning will continue to access our teaching and training services by any alternative means available.
 These include:

 • remote working

 It may also be possible for staff to complete extra portions of their 20% off the job training through our online platforms.
 Our trainers/assessors can provide further information on this.

 We understand the challenges involved in people maintaining regular contract with everyone and/or attending remote training sessions and meetings.
 If there’s a possibility that these might lead to a break in your apprentices’ learning or a risk of redundancy then we can address any issues with you as soon as they arise.

 This is what we can do if you are considering any of the following :